Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

-We’ve made it easy for you to have your best summer ever by compiling over 125 of our favorite ideas for every budget, interest, and age.
-(Please check each event/business website for the most up-to-date information.)
+We’ve made it easy to plan your best summer ever by rounding up more than 125 of our favorite things to do in Des Moines for every budget, interest, and age.
+From free family activities and summer events to parks, pools, day trips, and local attractions, there’s something for everyone to enjoy this season.
+(Be sure to check each event or business website for the most up-to-date information.)

-Start planning your summer now!
-Simply scroll down and click on the category to jump to that list.
+Start planning your Des Moines summer adventures now!
+Simply scroll down and click on a category to jump directly to that list of summer activities and events.

 We Love DSM

-- Check out the world’s largest all-weather tubing hill at Sleepy Hollow Sports Park, opening May 25.
+- Check out the world’s largest all-weather tubing hill at Sleepy Hollow Sports Park.
 The hill is open in all weather!

-- Check out the Lauridsen Skate Park, along the Des Moines River downtown or one of the other skate parks around Des Moines.
+- Head to the Lauridsen Skate Park, along the Des Moines River downtown or one of the other skate parks around Des Moines.

-- The Iowa State Fair (August 8-18) is a must!
+- Get tickets to the Iowa State Fair (Aug 13-23)!
 Here are our tips for making the most of your trip.

-- Be a tourist and spend a day exploring all the fun things to do in Des Moines with your family.
+- Be a tourist in our great city!
+Spend a day exploring all the fun things to do in Des Moines with your family.

-- Cheer on the Iowa Cubs.
+- Head to Principal Park to cheer on the Iowa Cubs.
 Go to a Friday night game and enjoy the fireworks show after the game.

 - Support small businesses and pick up a summer read from a local bookstore.
 Here are some of our favorite local bookstores.